-In 2016, Maryland was ranked among the top universities for sustainability by both The Princeton Review and Sierra Magazine for its dedication to environmental sustainability.
-The university is committed to eliminating its carbon footprint; installing green roofs and rooftop gardens; using water-saving equipment; encouraging recycling and composting; and educating all students about sustainability.
+The university is committed to eliminating its carbon footprint.
+This includes installing green roofs and solar panels, using watersaving equipment, encouraging recycling and composting and educating all students about sustainability.

-Community Learning Garden Here, students, faculty and staff nurture flowers, vegetables and fruits.
-Built by students, the garden serves a living classroom for agriculture courses.
+Here, students, faculty and staff nurture flowers, vegetables and fruits.
+Built in part by students, the garden serves as a living classroom for agriculture courses.